-A perturbing agent is represented by a modified hexagon having two opposite concave faces, as illustrated in Figure 2.15 on the next page.
+A perturbing agent is represented by a modified hexagon having two opposite concave faces, as illustrated in Figure 2.15.

 A perturbing agent is identified by a label placed in an unbordered box containing a string of characters.
 The characters can be distributed on several lines to improve readability, although this is not mandatory.
 The label box must be attached to the center of the perturbing agent container.
 The label may spill outside of the container.